 It depends on your preference and how the counter is set up at your business.
 Here are some considerations that might influence your decision.
 Also, you can always experiment with each for a few days before you decide.

-How much space do you have on your countertop?
-Docking the customer display to Square Register makes things more compact.
-Also, since there is no need to connect the two displays via USB cable, there’s one less cable to worry about.
+How much space do you have on your counter?
+Docking the customer display to the Square Register makes things more compact.
+Also, as there is no need to connect the two displays with a USB cable, there’s one less cable to worry about.

-Do you have a split countertop?
-If you have a countertop that has a different height for customers vs. cashiers, you might find it better to undock and connect customer display via USB to allow the flexibility in height.
+Do you have a split counter?
+If you have a counter that has a different height for customers vs cashiers, you might find it better to undock and connect the customer display via USB to allow for flexibility in height.

-Which allows better angle for your customers?
-For a wider, lower or a higher countertop, it might be hard to optimize the placement for both cashiers and customers.
-It would be easier to optimize the placement of two screens separately by undocking and connecting via USB.
+Which allows for a better angle for your customers?
+For a wider, lower or higher counter, it might be hard to optimise the placement for both cashiers and customers.
+It would be easier to optimise the placement of two screens separately by undocking and connecting via USB.

-There are two ways to connect Square Register to your network: Wi-Fi and Ethernet.
+There are two ways to connect the Square Register to your network: Wi-Fi and Ethernet.
 You can connect to Wi-Fi through Device > Network.
 Or you can hard-wire through the Ethernet port on the USB hub.
-Make sure to check the network connection in the same section.
-You can also quickly check via the Wi-Fi/Ethernet network status indicator at the top right corner of the status bar.
+Make sure you check the network connection in the same section.
+You can also quickly check via the Wi-Fi/Ethernet network status indicator in the top-right corner of the status bar.